maartene/DCJam2025/docs/TECHDEBT.md

 - principal obsession in `partyMemberIndex`
 - array with partymembers should be wrapped in its own data type
 - there is duplication in `World` where multiple functions do the same check: see if player already won.
 Abstraction needed to conform to DRY
+- Convenience initiazer is not needed and is a risk if it is not updated in sync with the regular initiazer.